Mercator4

 • list with a simple statistics on how many of the protein sequences were successfully categorized

-Classified seqs (C) protein sequences put into Mercator4 protein categories
+Classified sequences (C)protein sequences put into Mercator4 protein categories

-Occupied BINs (O) occupied Mercator4 protein categories for which the user-submitted set contains matching sequences
+Occupied Mercator4 categories (O)occupied Mercator4 protein categories for which the user-submitted set contains matching sequences

 • bar chart summarising the protein assignments across the top-level context descriptions